 Just as the unary minus operator (-) can be used to make an integer negative, the logical NOT operator (!) can be used to flip a Boolean value from true to false, or false to true:

 Boolean values are not actually stored in Boolean variables as the words “true” or “false”.
-Instead, they are stored as integers: true becomes the integer 1, and false becomes the integer 0.
+Instead, they are stored as integral values: true is stored as integer 1, and false is stored as integer 0.
 Similarly, when Boolean values are evaluated, they don’t actually evaluate to “true” or “false”.
 They evaluate to the integers 0 (false) or 1 (true).
-Because Booleans actually store integers, they are considered an integral type.
+Because Booleans store integral values, they are considered to be an integral type.

-When we print Boolean values with std::cout, std::cout prints 0 for false, and 1 for true:
+When we print Boolean values, std::cout prints 0 for false, and 1 for true:

 Outputs:

-If you want std::cout to print “true” or “false” instead of 0 or 1, you can use std::boolalpha.
-Here’s an example:
+If you want std::cout to print true or false instead of 0 or 1, you can output std::boolalpha.
+This doesn’t output anything, but manipulates the way std::cout outputs bool values.

 This prints: